madcampos/madcampos.github.io/src/content/blog/2024/01/pagespeed-score-bragging.md

 The web is inherently accessible, it is designed to be used by everyone and take into consideration things we usually don't think about.
 The problem is in our pursue to make things pretty and shiny we end up stripping much of that inherent context and functionality.

-In short, as long as you add descriptions to images, use semantic html and don't try to reinvent the wheel it will work more or less reasonably.
+In short, as long as you add descriptions to images, use semantic HTML and don't try to reinvent the wheel it will work more or less reasonably.

 Here are my results by the way: